 But it's important to establish and understand that it is only a historical novel.
 Among the important figures in the scandal, Asinof was able to talk only to one gambler, Abe Attell, and one ballplayer, Happy Felsch.
 (Those links lead to Asinof's summaries of the interviews in another book, "Bleeding Between the Lines.")

-Most of the money which changed hands in the scandal went from the gambler Sport Sullivan to the first baseman Chick Gandil for redistribution.
+Most of the money that changed hands in the scandal went from the gambler Sport Sullivan to the first baseman Chick Gandil for redistribution.
 Gandil refused to talk to Asinof.
 Sullivan had been dead more than a decade when Asinof's research began.
 The other important gamblers, Rothstein, Burns and Evans, were also long dead by 1960, so Asinof had to fill in dozens of details from newspaper accounts and his own imagination.

 There may have been many possible reasons for Asinof's factual errors, and it is not worthwhile to speculate about them, at least not in this context.
 It is more constructive simply to point them out and, to the limited extent possible, to correct them.